 Achievements & Initiatives

 - In 2014, we provided civil legal services to 4,212 clients on 4,830 matters benefiting more than 7,720 family members.
-Through our groundbreaking advocacy model we continue to challenge the full range of civil consequences of arrest and conviction, including immigration, housing, employment, education, and financial legal issues.
+Through our groundbreaking advocacy model we continue to challenge the full range of civil consequences of arrest and conviction, including housing, employment, education, and financial legal issues.

 - Our Civil Action Practice attorneys have successfully challenged the use and dissemination of sealed criminal records in housing court; the role of prosecutors in eviction proceedings; the right to a jury trial in drug holdover proceedings; and the definition of illegal business in a home.